- Are you finding experiencing challenges in documenting your company SOPs?

 If you’re using Whale to document, this is made clear and accessible.
 However, whether you are using Whale or not, follow these steps:

-1. Start with the department that will provide the most significant return on investment if you have well-documented processes and procedures.
+- Start with the department that will provide the most significant return: If you have well-documented processes and procedures.

-2. Review the high-level and break it down to the significant process for that area.
+- Review the high-level: Then break it down to the significant process for that area.

 Additionally, while business owners often define “documentation” as “writing it down,” this does not have to be the case.
 You can record a video walk-through, take screenshots as you go, or ask an employee to photograph each step.
 You and your team also likely already have checklists or other helpful instructions written out that can be utilized.